LibraryCarpentry/lc-open-refine/_extras/guide.md

   - finding the .exe file once the software has been unzipped
   - finding the data file on their computers after downloading

- * If OpenRefine crashs when launched from a network share drive, do the following:
+* If OpenRefine crashes when launched from a network share drive, do the following:
-    - Copy the OpenRefine folder to a local drive not mapped to a network share, e.g. "C:\Users\JaneDoe".
+  - Copy the OpenRefine folder to a local drive not mapped to a network share, e.g. "C:\Users\JaneDoe"
-    - Open cmd, e.g. Windows black screen.
+  - Open a Windows Command prompt
-    - Change the working directory to the OpenRefine folder at "C:\Users\JaneDoe".
+  - Change the working directory to the OpenRefine folder at "C:\Users\JaneDoe"
-    - Run openrefine.exe.
+  - Run openrefine.exe
-    - For unknown reason, double clicking on openrefine.exe at the local drive also result in crash but calling from the command line doesn't.
-    - This bug was reported before at OpenRefine/OpenRefine#1004.